Easy Sandwich Bread Recipe

 Nervous to work with yeast?
 Scared this bread recipe won’t work for you?
 RELAX!
 This whole bread making process is much easier than you think.
 Take a breath and read my best tips for beginners:

 • First things first is check your yeast.
-Make sure it is fresh and not past it’s expiration date.
+Make sure it is fresh and not past its expiration date.
 This recipe calls for active dry yeast, not fast acting, quick rise yeast (though that would totally work in a pinch).

 • Use warm water and honey to activate your yeast.
 If you are concerned about killing your yeast by using water that is too hot, err on the side of too cold.
 You’re looking for lukewarm water, the temperature baby bath water would be.
+Use an instant read thermometer and aim for 107-110° F.

 • You’ll know your yeast is activated if you see foam and small bubbles forming at the top of your water-yeast mixture after 5-10 minutes.